Zeta-of-the-rim/RimWorld-Mod-Tutorials/2. Wepons and Traits/Wiki.md

 </br>

 ==Final Notes==
-And with that we have a working weapon with a custom bullet and recipe. to inprove the weapon you could add a custom sound and texture or change the stats to your liking. </br>
+And with that we have a working weapon with a custom bullet and recipe. to inprove the weapon you could add a custom sound and texture or change the stats to your liking.
+The best way to learn is to experiment or look at other mods (I recommend looking at Vanilla Weapons Expanded as there mods keep there code clean and tidy). </br>

 =Adding a Research Project=
 Currently there weapon is unlocked by default.
 Lets add a research project to unlock it. </br>